roysonty/pdsnd_github/README.md

 ### Files used
 The three city dataset files chicago csv, new_york_city csv and washington csv are used.

+###The Datasets
+Randomly selected data for the first six months of 2017 are provided for all three cities.
+All three of the data files contain the same core six (6) columns:
+Start Time (e.g., 2017-01-01 00:07:57) End Time (e.g., 2017-01-01 00:20:53) Trip Duration (in seconds - e.g., 776) Start Station (e.g., Broadway & Barry Ave) End Station (e.g., Sedgwick St & North Ave) User Type (Subscriber or Customer)

 ###Analytics tools
 Python and excel are utilized.